 Best Practices, the more times a player runs through a drill and the less a player stands around watching others, the better.
 Try and break down your drill groups to three or four players each (with a coach) if you can.
 Use as much of the field and as many goals that are available.
 Run players through drills as many times as possible.
-If you must conduct drills with the entire team as a group, keep the payers waiting in line engaged by quizzing them on what they see being done right & wrong by the players running the drills.
+If you must conduct drills with the entire team as a group, make sure you're finding ways to keep the players waiting in line (or on the sidelines) engaged.